 Nuru International Launches Running Club

-Every year since 2014, runners from across the US have partnered with Nuru International to raise awareness for farmer families who are living in extreme poverty while running the Marine Corps Marathon.
+Every year since 2013, runners from across the US have partnered with Nuru International to raise awareness for farmer families who are living in extreme poverty while running the Marine Corps Marathon.
 Runners gather together in Washington, D.C. each year to challenge themselves mentally and physically at the People’s Marathon while shining a light on Nuru farmers and fundraising to support long-term meaningful choices in fragile rural communities in Kenya, Ethiopia, and Nigeria.
-In the last eight years, runners have come together to raise more than $150,000 for Nuru International!
+In the last nine years, runners have come together to raise more than $150,000 for Nuru International!

 Running events go virtual